WHERNTO: wellnes erudite righton

 - Validation: The computational model successfully established bioequivalence, satisfying regulatory safety and efficacy requirements.

-- Impact: Supported FDA approval without requiring new Phase 3 clinical trials, significantly accelerating patient access to the new formulation.
+- Impact: Supported FDA approval avoiding new Phase 3 clinical trials, significantly accelerating patient access to the new formulation.

 4.3 Digital Twins for Clinical Trial Simulation

-- Discovery: Digital twins—virtual representations of individuals integrating clinical, genetic, and environmental data—promise to revolutionize clinical trial design.
+- Discovery: Digital twins are virtual representations of individuals integrating clinical, genetic, and environmental data—promise to revolutionize clinical trial design.

-- Application: Simulate treatment strategies before patient enrollment, reducing risks and costs.
+- Validation: Simulation of treatment strategies before patient enrollment, reducing risks and costs.

 - Impact: Could eliminate the need for many traditional clinical trials by predicting patient-specific responses.